USE the OMH exclusive code "HEALTH15" to Save 15%

 - IF helps to reduce oxidative stress, which helps to prevent disease progression.

-Intermittent fasting is also great combined with a low carb diet!
-Check out our article about the benefits of low carb diet.
+Intermittent fasting is also great combined with a low carb diet.
+Check out our article about the benefits of low carb diet where we examine a scientific study which showed that a diet low in carbohydrates reduces inflammation and pain.

-If you would like to learn more about intermittent fasting, how to do it, and what is important check out our longer article here!
+If you would like to find out more about intermittent fasting, how to do it, and what elements are important you can read our longer article where many of your questions will be answered.